How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Infographic showing typical lifespan timeline of home systems including roof, HVAC, water heater, windows, and appliances.

 Seasoned Advice: Homes don’t suddenly become expensive.
 They move through phases.
-Stress begins when homeowners don’t recognize which phase they’ve entered.
+Stress often begins when homeowners don’t recognize which phase they’ve entered.

 Maintenance Is Not the Same as Planning